Curriculum Filter Results

 5. The Great Lakes support a broad diversity of life and ecosystems.

 Get out in your own backyard and see what's going on!
-Open up the Nature Nibble document to take a look at what is going on outside your window.
+Open up the Nature Nibble curriculum to take a look at what might be going on outside your window.
 Use the Nature Nibble Links document to open up a YouTube video to watch and some animal sounds to listen to before you go outside.
 Be sure to look around for other things happening outside your window and either write them down or draw them in your journal.
-Get out there and have fun!
+Get out there and have fun! --Curriculum file is an Early Spring Worksheet-- Supporting file is a sheet with links to early spring bird sounds and other early spring natural phenomena.

 Details